-- Total tuberculosis cases decreased by 7% from 34,335 in 2012 to 31,874 in 2021. - The proportion of tuberculosis cases registered in BMC hospitals increased from 70% (23,933) in 2012 to 70% (22,465) in 2021.
+- Total TB cases decreased by 7% from 34,335 in 2012 to 31,874 in 2021. - The proportion of TB cases registered in BMC hospitals increased from 70% (23,933) in 2012 to 70% (22,465) in 2021. - However, TB cases are also registered in BMC dispensaries.
+The proportion of TB cases decreased from 27% (9,377) in 2012 to 25% (8,071) in 2021.

-RNCTP programme adopted World Health Organisation's (WHO) guidelines and implemented the DOTS strategy as the efficient and cost-effective approach for controlling TB.
+RNCTP programme adopted World Health Organisation's (WHO) guidelines and implemented DOTS strategy as the efficient and cost-effective approach for controlling TB.
 DOTS since its inception is trying to shift the TB cure from the patient to the healthcare system.
 This is done through strategies of DOTS developed by WHO: sustained political and financial commitment; diagnosis by quality ensured sputum-smear microscopy; Standardised short-course anti-TB treatment (SCC) given under direct and supportive observation (DOT); helps to ensure the right drugs are taken at the right time for the full duration of treatment; a regular, uninterrupted supply of high-quality anti-TB drugs; standardised recording and reporting; helps to keep track of each patient and to monitor overall programme performance.